-FH receives funding for Continuum of Care Program (CoC) program tenant based rental assistance to serve individuals/families experiencing homelessness, who may also be disabled and homeless including the chronically homeless population.
-Some of the CoC program policies and procedures are the same as that of the Housing Choice Voucher (HCV) program except as otherwise noted.
-If there is a conflict between program regulations and the Administrative Plan, the program regulations have precedence.
+FH receives funding for from the U.S. Department of Housing and Urban Development (HUD) Continuum of Care Program (CoC) program to provide housing assistance and supportive services to serve individuals/families experiencing homelessness in the Fresno/Madera region.
+CoC program policies and procedures can be similar as that of the HCV program, with notations for CoC program specific policies.
+If there is a conflict between CoC program regulations and the Administrative Plan, CoC program regulations have precedence.

 FH provides CoC assistance under the Tenant-based Rental Assistance (TRA) of 24 CFR 578.
-The CoC is not a Section 8/HCV program.
 The CoC program is authorized by Title IV; Subtitle C, of the Steward B. McKinney Homeless Assistance Act (the McKinney Act) (42 U.S.C.
 1403-11407b) as amended by Homeless Emergency Assistance and Rapid Transition to Housing: Continuum of care Program (HEARTH CoC Program) (42 U.S.C 11381 - 11389) which is designed to provide rental assistance and supportive services for homeless individuals and families with disabilities.
 The program primarily targets assistance to homeless individuals/families experiencing homelessness who have been diagnosed with the following: